hats-finance/HackFirstBountyLater/README.md

 ## Motivation

 Our motivation to write the "HackFirstBountyLater" aligns with our vision for a safer and more secure ecosystem.
 Even though getting 10% of the hacked funds is an arbitrary amount that could be of an enormous size, it can reduce the fear of a hacked community from losing the whole ammount.
-Hackers motivations are diverse and we believe that "HackFirstBountyLater" might suit a subset of them.
+Hackers' motivations are diverse and we believe that "HackFirstBountyLater" might suit a subset of them.
 Our goal is to keep on developing tools that will serve the community and make our space safer and trustworthy.

 ## Way forward

-We are putting those contracts out in the open as an suggestion for how this process should be implemented.
+We are putting those contracts out in the open as a suggestion for how this process should be implemented.
 We encourage your participation in suggesting other ways and in opening pull requests to improve the process and its implementation.

 ## How it works